 Jenny too got up from her chair and their conversation was forced to end right there.
 They then parted ways, both in disagreement but happy at least it was a step in the right direction.

 Jenny thought back every now and then to that day.
 It had been a few weeks and she was midst her paediatric posting.
-Her democratically elected Intern head was very understanding in that she would never allow Jenny and Daniel to work the same shifts.
+Her Intern head, the master of the rota, was very understanding in that she would never allow Jenny and Daniel to work the same shifts.
 This allowed them some needed space, but to Jenny’s detriment, she was alone in this.
 She had nobody to confide in, and meeting Dr Satya was all too scary for her.

-She nodded and walked right out, removed the gloves and with a clean gauze, she wrapped around her finger to stop the bleeding.
+Jenny, panicked pinched on it tight to torniquet her finger and walked right out, removed the needle sticking through, the gloves and with a clean gauze, she further wrapped her finger and secured it with adhesive tape.

-While she paced to the Sister’s office, she caught a glimpse of him.
-Daniel, in his NICU scrubs, with a fully-grown beard, was attending to another newborn.
+Pacing hurriedly to the Sister’s office, she caught a glimpse of him; Daniel, in his scrubs, with a fully-grown unkept beard, attending to another newborn, the baby playing with the loose strands hanging from his chin.
 She took out her phone and double checked her working schedule.
-It turned out they were accidentally put on the same shift today.
+The rota master had seemed to have made an unseemly mistake.

 ‘Hey,’ Daniel called out.